DavidAntliff/esp32-ds18b20/README.md

 It supports multiple devices on the same 1-Wire bus.

-It is written and tested for the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).
+It is written and tested for v2.1 and v3.0 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).

 ## Dependencies